-31. As with the language used, the way in which Members dress should demonstrate respect for their constituents, for the House and for the institution of Parliament in the life of the nation.
+- 30. As with the language you use, the way in which you dress should demonstrate respect for your constituents, for the House and for the institution of Parliament in the life of the nation.
 Members are expected to wear business attire in and around the Chamber.
-Jeans, chinos, sportswear or any other casual trousers are not permitted.
+Jeans, chinos, sportswear or any other casual trousers are not appropriate.
 T-shirts and sleeveless tops are not business attire.
 Smart/business shoes are expected to be worn.
 Casual shoes and trainers are not appropriate.
-Men are expected to wear a tie and jackets must be worn.
-It is a privilege to serve as a Member of Parliament and dress, language and conduct should reflect this.

-- 32. Wearing scarves, T-shirts, or large badges displaying brand names or slogans, or other forms of advertising of either commercial or noncommercial causes, is not in order.
-The tradition of the House is that decorations (medals, etc) of any kind and uniforms are not worn in the Chamber. - 33.
-Members who fail to show respect to the House will not be called to speak by the Chair, and anyone showing flagrant disrespect in their manner of dress may be asked to withdraw from the Chamber. - 34.
-Members are not required to wear business dress if only attending to vote in a division but in those circumstances may not enter or stand within the Chamber between divisions.
+Men are encouraged to wear a tie, and jackets must be worn.
+It is a privilege to serve as a Member of Parliament and your dress, language and conduct should reflect this. - 31.
+Wearing scarves, T-shirts, or large badges displaying brand names or slogans, or other forms of advertising of either commercial or noncommercial causes, is not in order.
+The tradition of the House is that decorations (medals, etc) of any kind and uniforms are not worn in the Chamber. - 32.
+Members who fail to show respect to the House will not be called to speak by the Chair, and anyone showing flagrant disrespect in their manner of dress may be asked to withdraw from the Chamber. - 33.
+You are not required to wear business dress if you are only attending to vote in a division, but in those circumstances you should not take your seat in the Chamber or stand within the Chamber between divisions.